Glendale DUI Attorney

 After you are arrested for a DUI in the state of California, you will be required to surrender your government ID/license to the jail.
 Though you will immediately lose your license, your ability to drive won’t be taken away the second you leave the local jail.
 You will be given what is known as a DS367 form, commonly referred to as a “pink paper,” which will operate as a temporary license until your official suspension begins.
 This pink paper also serves as a reminder that you have to notify the DMV of your arrest.

 If you were arrested for a DUI in California, you have ten days to let your local DMV know and request a hearing.
-If you don’t request a hearing, your temporary license will expire quickly, and your suspension begins.
+If you don’t request a hearing, your temporary license will expire quickly, and your suspension will begin.
 By requesting a hearing, you can also try to keep or delay your temporary license and wait until the outcome of your DUI case is resolved.
 Hearings are most often requested when there is sufficient evidence to present a case having issues, for example, improper evidence collection.

 The Law Office of Daniel P. Flores – Your Glendale DUI Attorney